QingYi-Studio/dotnet-Library/Tools/Tools.Shell/readme.md

 A library made by Qing-Yi studio to make it easier to execute Cmd or PowerShell commands.

+If you want to use the async version, you can use [Tools.Shell.Async](https://www.nuget.org/packages/Tools.Shell.Async/).

 Attention:
 - 1.0.0-1.1.0 is for .NET 6.0
 - 1.2.0 is for .NET 7.0